AWS WAF – Web Application Firewall Rules & ACLs

 • Length of requests

-• Presence of SQL code that is likely to be malicious (this is known as SQL injection)
+• Presence of SQL code that is likely to be malicious (SQL injection)

-• Presence of a script that is likely to be malicious (this is known as cross-site scripting)
+• Presence of a script that is likely to be malicious (cross-site scripting)

-• Managed Rules to get you started quickly
+• Managed Rules to get started quickly with pre-configured protection packs

-• Rules that you can reuse for multiple web applications
+• Rules that can be reused for multiple web applications

 • Automated administration using the WAF API